Memoirs of Amorous Gentlemen: Other media

 The series received a short anime adaptation, for the Japan Animator Expo project, which was released online in May 2015.
 Shirō Sagisu composed the music and Cork handled production.

 In October 2020, it was announced that the series would inspire an American Broadway musical adaptation, which would be directed and choreographed by Rob Ashford and planned for a "worldwide release."
 Devin Keudell of Bespoke Theatricals is credited as general manager and Izumi Takeuchi is credited as producer.
 A private invite and industry-only presentation was held at Gibney Dance in New York City on February 20 and 21, 2025.
 The staff comprises Duncan Sheik (music and lyrics), Leah Nananko Winkler (script), and Or Matias (music direction, conducting, and vocal and incidental music arrangements).
 Antonio Marion serves as executive producer, with Kenny Kurokawa and Takeshi Tanaka as producers.
 Associate producers include Nobu Matsukura, Shin Yamada, Yu Anne Ando, Ryohei Otani, and Yumi.
+The musical is set to debut off-Broadway in New York City on October 15, 2026, running at the Night Egg, a new theater in Manhattan's Chelsea neighborhood named after the French brothel featured in the manga, until January 3, 2027.
+Previews will begin on September 25.
+Sophia Anne Caruso will star as Colette.